 Similar to child sexual exploitation, CCE occurs when there is an imbalance of power.
 The perpetrator may threaten the child or their family with violence in order to coerce the child into criminal activity.
 They may also be given gifts or money, with the aim of ‘grooming’ the child or young person.
 This process often results in the child feeling that they are in debt to their exploiter.
 CCE may involve both direct and indirect forms of communication with the child, with many children being targeted remotely, for example through social media (Storrod & Densley, 2017).

-Research into the risk factors for exploitation is emerging, which highlights the importance of treating the child or vulnerable adult as a victim, rather than a suspect.
+Research into the risk factors for child criminal exploitation is emerging, which highlights the importance of treating the child or vulnerable adult as a victim, rather than a suspect.
 CCATS provide both assessment and intervention for young people and adults who are vulnerable to criminal exploitation, or who have experienced exploitation of this kind.
 We also work with professionals to raise awareness and understanding of CCE.
 CCATS can provide specialist training for organisations working with this client population, which can outline the risk and protective factors, alongside effective management strategies.